Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Windows-host-SecureBootEnabled).md

 ```

 - Execute cgpu onboarding script.
+Note: First time deployment requires access to the VM image, sp please contact your microsoft administrator to get all necessary permissions.

 ```
 # This script will help to get you get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.